yafp/ttth/README.md

 * ttth is not tracking it's users (not using Google Analytics nor using other methods)
 * All data is stored locally only.
 * Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for electrons webview.
+* ttth is using [sentry](https://sentry.io) to collect error reports.
+This helps heavily finding bugs which might occur only in some specific use-cases.
+Please see the [sentry privacy policy](https://sentry.io/privacy/) for more details.

-You are always welcome to check the code.
+You are always welcome to check and even improve the code.

 ## faq